nmattis/python-ftp/README.md

 This is just a project to learn some socket stuff, there is a txt file for user/passwords and everything is sent as plain bytes over the connection.
 Do not actually use this if you need reliable file transfer and or security.

+Maybe one day I'll come back and make it actually usable for secure transfers, etc.